nearform/polaris/README.md

 In the example above, you can see how the library also provides support for date formatting and internationalisation using [date-fns](https://date-fns.org/) package.
 You can define date's format in the JSON file and pass the date object to the `t` function.

+`useTranslation` is available in all components, including Jest tests where it behaves as normal but defaults to the "`cimode`" language code.
+In Jest, `t` simply returns the (relatively stable) key and language-specific JSON translations are not loaded.

 ## Routing

 Polaris uses [React Navigation](https://reactnavigation.org/) in Native (Android and iOS), and [React Router DOM](https://reactrouter.com/web/guides/quick-start) in Web.
 This allows all platforms to be given fully-featured, robust platform-appropriate routing without comprimises.